EVerest/everest-core/modules/EVSE/EvseManager/doc.rst

 * power_supply_DC
 * powermeter (if the config option fail_on_powermeter_errors is set true)

-A raised error can cause the EvseManager to become Inoperative.
-This means that charging is not possible until the error is cleared.
+A raised error can cause the EvseManager to stop the charging session and become inoperative.
+Charging is not possible until the error is cleared.
 If no charging session is currently running, it will prevent sessions from being started.
 If a charging session is currently running and an error is raised this will interrupt the charging session.